brannerchinese/rc_study_plans/js_curriculum/js_testing_frameworks.md

 ### Not enthusiastic

+#### Not enthusiastic because of ramified assertion-keywords

  * [Buster.js](http://busterjs.org/): Documentation looks good.
 Ramified assertion-keywords.

  * [QUnit](http://qunitjs.com/): Originally part of JQuery, but now runs standalone.
 Ramified assertion-keywords.

+#### Not enthusiastic because of BDD

  * [Jasmine](http://jasmine.github.io/): Apparently uses BDD.

  * [Mocha.js](https://mochajs.org/): Apparently uses BDD.

  * [Karma](http://karma-runner.github.io): Derived from Angular.
-Website doesn't seem to have a clear link to syntax-documentation, and from a screenshot there appears to be Rspec-based syntax.
+Website doesn't seem to have a clear link to syntax-documentation, and from a screenshot there appears to be BDD.

 ### Terminology